A Hitchin connection on non abelian theta functions for parabolic G-bundles: Introduction

+\paragraph{\bf Organization}This paper is organized as follows: In Section 1, we review the construction of the projectively flat connection in the general set-up following Hitchin \cite{Hitchin:90} and van Geemen-de Jong \cite{VanGeemenDeJong:98}.
 In Section \ref{sec:symbol}, we review the generalizations of Hitchin's symbol and Kodaira-Spencer maps in the parabolic bundle context.
 The important result here is Theorem \ref{thm:cup-product}, which relates the fiducial Hitchin symbol to the relative extension classes of the Atiyah algebras of the $G$-bundle and the determinant of cohomology.

 Finally, in Section \ref{sec:proof} we prove that the modified Hitchin symbol satisfies the constraint equations of van Geemen-de Jong.
 This leads to the proof of the Main Theorem.
-The Appendix contains some definitions and technical results on parabolic bundles, invariant push-forwards, and vanishing theorems, that are used at various points in the paper.
+The last three sections contains some definitions and technical results on parabolic bundles, invariant push-forwards, and vanishing theorems, that are used at various points in the paper.
 In particular, the determinant of cohomology line bundles $\mathcal{L}_{\phi}$ associated to a linear representation $\phi$ of $G$ are defined there. \emph{Parabolic} determinant of cohomology line bundles are defined in \ref{def:parabolcidetSL} and \ref{def:parabolicdeteG}.
-We also explain the admissible values of $k$, how to realize the parabolic determinant of cohomology bundles via the moduli space of $(\Gamma,G)$-bundles, and the invariant push-forward functor construction.
+We also explain the admissible values of $k$, how to realize the parabolic determinant of cohomology bundles via the moduli space of $\Gamma$-$G$-bundles, and the invariant push-forward functor construction.

-\emph{Acknowledgements}.
-The authors warmly thank Johan Martens for enlightening discussions.
-R.W.\ also benefited from conversations with Florian Beck and Gerard Freixas i Montplet.